U.S. natgas futures edge up on colder forecasts

 In a reminder of last winter's February freeze, traders noted daily gas demand was expected to reach record highs on Friday as frigid weather blankets much of the United States later this week.

-Speculators last week covered their shorts and boosted their net long futures and options positions on the NYMEX and Intercontinental Exchange by the most in a week since June as the front-month soared 9% in volatile trade, according to the U.S. Commodity Futures Trading Commission's Commitments of Traders report.
+Speculators last week boosted their net long futures and options positions on the NYMEX and Intercontinental Exchange by the most in a week since June as they covered their shorts with the front-month up 9% in volatile trade, according to the U.S. Commodity Futures Trading Commission's Commitments of Traders report.

 During the February freeze, gas futures climbed a bit - gaining as much as 7% on Feb.
 16 - but did not soar like the spot market.
 Next-day gas jumped to record highs in several parts of the country - gaining over 1,100% on Feb.
 12 at the Waha hub NG-WAH-WTX-SNL in West Texas - as Winter Storm Uri left millions without power and heat for days after freezing gas wells and pipes in Texas and other U.S. central states.